piqnt/planck.js/docs/pages/testbed/api.md

 const testbed = Testbed.start(world);
 ```

-If you need to access testbed instance before starting simulation you can mount testbed first, and later start simulation.
+If you need to access the testbed instance before starting simulation you can mount the testbed first, and later start simulation.

 ```js
 // Mount testbed